heartxofxmine/heartxofxmine/README.md

 # Howdy y'all, I'm Jackie.
 ###### UX/UI Design, PM, Dev, & Cybersecurity are my main hats.<br> *Photographer, Reviewer, Traveler, & Actor are my free time passions.*

 Been in the business of juggling titles for the same skills for over 14 years. ;-) Added in Cybersecurity in the recent months with CompTIA+ certifications, to expand skillsets along with my recent AI capabilities.
-I have worked globally and domestically with dual citizenships under my belt across numerous Fortune500 organizations.
+I have worked globally and domestically with dual citizenships under my belt across numerous Fortune 500 companies.

 ## Connect with Me!
 [Portfolio](https://californiaxsunset.wixsite.com/jackie) · [LinkedIn](https://www.linkedin.com/in/jackiegiusti/) · hereforallthejunk@gmail.com